Carbon Ceramic Brakes Guide: What C/SiC Changes, and What It Doesn’t

 What carbon ceramic brakes are

-A carbon-ceramic rotor is not just a disc.
-It is a structure, a working friction surface, and a mounting interface that must survive heat cycling without turning into an NVH problem.
+A carbon-ceramic rotor is more than a disc.
+It’s a structure, a working friction surface, and a mounting interface — and all three have to survive heat cycling without turning into an NVH problem.

 Quick definitions